tobymarsden/adafruit-i2c-pwm-driver/README.md

 This project is a fork from [this project](https://github.com/dominicbosch/adafruit-i2c-pwm-driver) that is a fork from [this project](https://github.com/kaosat-dev/adafruit-i2c-pwm-driver) (original, unmaintained).<br/>
 This bring the following to the original project:
 - maintains promise chains
-- serious code cleanup
-- ES6 syntax
+- major code cleanup and refactoring to use ES6 syntax
 - improved debugging options
 - unit tests
 - capability to compile on non Unix systems